iter-tools/iter-tools/README.md

 Same as Take While but works on both sync and async iterables.

 ## drop-while
 It starts returning values when the function is false.
-Then it keeps going until the iterator is exausted.
+Then it keeps going until the iterable is exausted.
 ```js
 dropWhile(isEven, range(4)); // 1, 2, 3
 ```